imazen/resizer-web/content/licenses/subscription/redist.md

 While redistributing the Work or Derivative Works thereof, You may choose to offer, and charge a fee for, acceptance of support, warranty, indemnity, or other liability obligations and/or rights consistent with this License.
 However, in accepting such obligations, You may act only on Your own behalf and on Your sole responsibility, not on behalf of any other Contributor, and only if You agree to indemnify, defend, and hold each Contributor harmless for any liability incurred by, or claims asserted against, such Contributor by reason of your accepting any such warranty or additional liability.

-[freedom]: /licenses/freedom  "Resizer Freedom License"
-[trial]: /licenses/trial  "Resizer Trial License"
-[pro]: /licenses/pro  "Resizer Professional License"
-[proclient]: /licenses/proclient  "Resizer Professional Client License"
-[enterprise]: /licenses/enterprise  "Resizer Enterprise License"
-[oem]: /licenses/oem  "ImageResizer OEM License"
-[saas]: /licenses/saas "Imazen SaaS License"
-[domain]: /licenses/domain "Imazen Domain License"
-[apache]: /licenses/apache "Apache License"
+[apache]: /licenses/apache  "Apache 2 License"
-[agpl]: /licenses/agpl "GNU Affero General Public License"
+[agpl]: /licenses/agpl  "GNU Affero General Public License v3"
+[contribute]: /licenses/contribute  "Imazen Individual Contributor Agreement"
+[contribute-corp]: /licenses/contribute-corp  "Imazen Corporate Contributor Agreement"
+[site]: /licenses/subscription/site "Site-wide Subscription License"
+[server]: /licenses/subscription/server "Imazen Server License"
+[redist]: /licenses/subscription/redist "Imazen Redistributor Agreement"
+[recipient]: /licenses/subscription/recipient "Imazen Recipient License"